9 Super Helpful Business Tools in a Startup Founder’s Toolset

 Being a profoundly online business, Google Analytics is easily the soul of my company’s performance measurement.

 We regularly track our results and measure our KPIs through Google Analytics.
 For example our website’s bounce rate, visits and visitors, campaign tracking, online event performance and much more.

-Google Analytics has a very efficient segmentation feature which allows us to analyse the reports in every possible way.
+Google Analytics has a very efficient segmentation feature which allows us to analyze the reports in every possible way.
 For example, I can see how many views I have from a particular geographic location.
-I can also analyse how many visitors finished reading our posts or commented on them etc.
+I can also analyze how many visitors finished reading our posts or commented on them etc.